looshlee/openj9/doc/compiler/memory/MemoryManager.md

 should be the allocator used for all new code as much as possible.

 ### Allocations that persist for the lifetime of the JVM
-The Compiler initializes a `TR::PeristentAllocator` object when it is first initialized (close to bootstrap time).
+The Compiler initializes a `TR::PersistentAllocator` object when it is first initialized (close to bootstrap time).
 For the most part it allocates persistent memory either directly using the global `jitPersistentAlloc`/`jitPersistentFree` or via the object methods